 - $272 in South Australia

 Bill Shorten wants to replicate South Australian Labor’s 50% renewable target on a national level, which will mean higher electricity prices and greater unreliability.
 This is like a tax on electricity.

-Labor also wants Australia to go far beyond the rest of the world and cut carbon emissions by 45% – this reckless policy will damage our economy and cost local jobs.
+Labor also wants Australia to go far beyond the rest of the world and cut carbon emissions by 45%.
+This reckless policy will damage our economy and cost local jobs.

-Labor’s true thinking was revealed by its Environment Action Network, which said “high prices are not a market failure.
-They are proof of the market working well.”
+Labor’s true thinking was revealed by its Environment Action Network, which said: “high prices are not a market failure – they are proof of the market working well.”

-And state Labor policies have continued to increase pressure on prices through shortages in gas supply, unrealistic renewable energy targets, and open hostility to reliable baseload power.
+State Labor policies have continued to increase pressure on prices through shortages in gas supply, unrealistic renewable energy targets, and open hostility to reliable baseload power.

 MORE GAS SUPPLIES